Community for New Direction also gives skills in preparing our youth to be future leaders today.

 Because of CND’s relationship with the Franklin County ADAMH board, CND is contracted to coordinate and fund local faith-based parenting services provided through Communities In Schools and Family Missionary Baptist Church.

-Because the needs of adults with alcohol and other drug use disorders are on the rise in central Ohio, CND now offers outpatient treatment programs to better serve the community.
-Treatment services offered to adults include assessment, intensive outpatient program, individual counseling, group counseling, AOD Education group, Crisis Intervention, Case Management and Urinalysis.
+Because the needs of adults with substance use disorders are on the rise in central Ohio, CND now offers outpatient treatment programs to better serve the community.
+Treatment services offered to adults include assessment, intensive outpatient program, medication assisted treatment (MAT), mental health medication management, individual counseling, group counseling, AOD Education group, Crisis Intervention, Case Management and Recovery Housing.
 Clients include the parents of CND students, courtmandated clients, walk-ins at our local offices, and referrals from the community.